-Joe Dean, Jr., is in his 15th year as the Athletics Director at Birmingham-Southern.
-Dean was hired in June of 1999 and charged with directing Birmingham-Southern's move to the NCAA Division I level, and now leads BSC into its third year of full NCAA Division III membership.
+Joe Dean, Jr., is in his 17th year as the Athletics Director at Birmingham-Southern.
+Dean was hired in June of 1999 and charged with directing Birmingham-Southern's move to the NCAA Division I level, and now leads BSC into its fifth year of full NCAA Division III membership.

-As a three-year basketball letterman at Mississippi State University, he received several honors, including 1976 Academic All-SEC and was the first recipient of the James H. "Babe" McCarthy Award for leadership, scholarship, and citizenship.
-Dean earned his B.S. degree in Education in 1976 and his Master of Education Degree from Mississippi State in 1977.
+As a three-year basketball letterman at Mississippi State University, Dean received several honors, including 1976 Academic All-SEC, and was the first recipient of the James H. "Babe" McCarthy Award for leadership, scholarship, and citizenship.
+He earned his B.S. degree in Education in 1976 and his Master of Education Degree from Mississippi State in 1977.

-From 1993-1999, Dean worked as the Vice-President for Sales & Marketing for the Colonnade Group, Inc. in Birmingham.
-His primary responsibilities were sales of SEC Championship hospitality venues, sales and management of Executive Suites programs at Auburn and Georgia, and business development & marketing for the company.
+From 1993-1999, Dean worked as the Vice President for Sales & Marketing for the Colonnade Group, Inc. in Birmingham.
+His primary responsibilities were sales of SEC Championship hospitality venues, sales and management of Executive Suites programs at Auburn and Georgia, and business development and marketing for the company.

-Now with the transition to NCAA Division III, Dean has been instrumental in adding new sports programs in football, men and women's track & field, men and women's lacrosse and men and women's swimming & diving.
-During the past two academic years, the Panthers have won six conference titles in six different sports and sent seven different teams to NCAA Championship events.
-During the 2012-2013 year, BSC had six teams that were nationally ranked; football, men's basketball, baseball, men and women's track & field, and women's golf.
-Birmingham-Southern has finished 45th and 55th nationally in the Learfield Sports Directors' Cup the past two years, as one of the best overall athletics programs in Division III.
+Now with the transition to NCAA Division III, Dean has been instrumental in adding new sports programs in football, men's and women's track and field, men's and women's lacrosse, and men's and women's swimming and diving.
+During the past four academic years, the Panthers have won 11 conference championships in eight different sports and sent nine different teams to NCAA Championship events.
+During the 2014-2015 year, Birmingham-Southern finished first in the men's athletics race for the SAA President's trophy and third overall.
+Overall, in eight seasons of championship eligibility in both Division I and III, BSC teams have won 22 conference titles in 11 different sports.

-Dean has served on the NCAA Men's Basketball Rules Committee.
-He is also the Chairman of Community Relations for the BBVA Compass Bowl played at Legion Field each January.
+Dean served on the NCAA Men's Basketball Rules Committee from 2004-2007.
+He is also the Chairman of Community Relations for the Birmingham Bowl, owned by ESPN and played at Legion Field each January.

 Dean is a member of Asbury United Methodist Church and is very active in civic activities in Birmingham.
-He is the past President of the Kiwanis Club of Birmingham and serves on the Board of Directors of the Monday Morning Quarterback Club Club and the Foundry.
+He is the past President of the Kiwanis Club of Birmingham, serves as the Alternate Captain of the Monday Morning Quarterback Club, and is on the Board of Directors of The Foundry.

-Dean and his wife, the former Ellen Anger, have been married for 37 years.
-They have two children, Scott (34), an LSU graduate, and the owner/operator of Momma Goldberg's Deli in Birmingham, and Leslie O'Neal (31), a graduate of Auburn University and the Ole Miss Law School, currently working as an attorney in Marietta, Ga.
-They also have a grandson, Will Dean, and another one, Jack Dean, on the way.
+Dean and his wife, the former Ellen Anger, have been married for 39 years.
+They have two children, Scott, an LSU graduate, and the owner/operator of Momma Goldberg's Deli in Homewood, Ala., and Leslie O'Neal, a graduate of Auburn University and the Ole Miss Law School, currently working as an attorney in Marietta, Ga.
+The couple also has two grandsons, Will and Jack Dean.